mesosphere/konvoy-image-builder/docs/cli/konvoy-image_generate_azure.md

 ### Options

 ```
       --client-id string                      the client id to use for the build
       --cloud-endpoint string                 Azure cloud endpoint.
 Which can be one of [Public USGovernment China] (default "Public")
       --containerd-version string             the version of containerd to install
       --extra-vars strings                    flag passed Ansible's extra-vars
-      --gallery-image-locations location   a list of locatins to publish the image (default same as location)
+      --gallery-image-locations stringArray   a list of locations to publish the image (default [westus])
       --gallery-image-name string             the gallery image name to publish the image to
       --gallery-image-offer string            the gallery image offer to set (default "dkp")
       --gallery-image-publisher string        the gallery image publisher to set (default "dkp")
       --gallery-image-sku string              the gallery image sku to set
       --gallery-name string                   the gallery name to publish the image in (default "dkp")
   -h, --help                                  help for azure
       --instance-type string                  the Instance Type to use for the build (default "Standard_D2s_v3")
       --kubernetes-version string             The version of kubernetes to install.
 Example: 1.21.6
       --location string                       the location in which to build the image (default "westus2")
       --overrides strings                     a comma separated list of override YAML files
       --resource-group string                 the resource group to create the image in (default "dkp")
       --subscription-id string                the subscription id to use for the build
       --tenant-id string                      the tenant id to use for the build
 ```

 ### Options inherited from parent commands